As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 The best way to deal with animal damage is again to deal with the animal problem first.
 Tree cages can prevent animals from accessing your tree, and birds of prey decoys can scare away birds.
 If these fail, you can also consult your local pest removal company.

 Once the animals are no longer attacking your tree, it’s best to wait and give your tree enough time to heal.
-In this time, you can continually water your tree and provide fertilizer if necessary.
+During this time, you can continually water your tree and provide fertilizer if necessary.
 Any dangerous branches should be removed to prevent injury.

 4. Fungal Diseases